plains-sign-project/plains-sign-project.io/README.md

 Nearly unique among sign languages, the majority of its signers were hearing- that is, not deaf- and it was commonly used between hearing individuals.
 Plains Sign served as a primary form of communication between Plains tribes that spoke different languages.

 Plains Sign was also an important source of signs in the development of American Sign Language (ASL).
 There is upwards of 50% lexical similarity between the two sign languages (Davis 2010:127), which is far more than could ever happen by accident.
-Even the development of Sign Linguistics as a field of study centered around the study of Plains Sign, first by Mallery in the late 1800s, then by West and others in the 1950s.
+Plains Sign even played an important role in the development of Sign Linguistics as a field of study, first through the works of Mallery in the late 1800s, then by West and others in the 1950s.

 ## About this Site